petetnt/tools-docs/tools/graphql-server/graphiql.md

-  operationName?: String, // optional operationName to pre-populate the GraphiQL UI with variables?: Object, // optional variables to pre-populate the GraphiQL UI with result?: Object, // optional result to pre-populate the GraphiQL UI with passHeader?: string, // a string that will be added to the outgoing request header object (i.e "'Authorization': 'Bearer lorem ipsum'")
+  operationName?: String, // optional operationName to pre-populate the GraphiQL UI with variables?: Object, // optional variables to pre-populate the GraphiQL UI with result?: Object, // optional result to pre-populate the GraphiQL UI with passHeader?: String, // a string that will be added to the outgoing request header object (e.g "'Authorization': 'Bearer lorem ipsum'")
 }
 ```